ericfei0521/lottery/README.md

 ### Description

-Input the countdown timer and start , after coutdown to 0 will randomly select a winner
+Input the countdown timer and start , after coutdown to 0 will randomly select a winner ** the generater will auto generate list , default set is 9 members **

 ### Installation